Strongly polynomial algorithm for a class of minimum-cost flow problems with separable convex objectives: The enhanced algorithm

 If no new arc enters $F$, then we perform \textsc{Adjust}$(\Delta/2,f,F)$ and move to the next scaling phase with the same $f$ and set the scaling factor to $\Delta/2$.
 This is done also if $F$ is extended, but it has a high discrepancy: $D_b(F)>\Delta$.

 Otherwise, the subroutine \textsc{Trial-and-Error}$(F)$ determines the next $f$ and $\Delta$.
 Based on the arc set $F$, we find a new $F$-pseudoflow $f$ and scaling factor at most $\Delta/2$.
 The subroutine may also terminate with an $F$-optimal solution, which enables us to find an optimal solution to (\ref{probl}) by a maximum flow computation due to Lemma~\ref{lem:compute-opt}.
+Theorem~\ref{thm:main-bound} will show that this is guaranteed to happen within a strongly polynomial number of steps.